Time to Do Your Homework

 It’s All About Replacement Value

 The cost of replacing a home can be a lot higher than its market value.
 Did your insurance company get the price tag right?
-They make their calculation with standard industry software, like AccuCoverage or HMFacts (learn more about both at Insure.com).
-You can use those yourself for a small fee.
+They make their calculation with standard industry software, such as HMFacts.
+You can use it yourself for a small fee.
 With your first-hand knowledge of your home, you might come up with a different number.
 If you have concerns about your replacement numbers, you’ll get the most accurate figure of all by hiring a local contractor to determine the cost to rebuild.

 If your policy doesn’t already have it, consider extended replacement value.
 It insures your home for a specific value plus another 20 to 30 percent as a cushion.
 There’s also inflation guard, which automatically increases your coverage to match rising property values and/or building costs.